6 historical hotels in Georgetown, Penang to check in for your next holiday

-Planning a visit to Malaysia These hotels in the heart of Penang island in Malaysia are ready to serve you.
+These hotels in the heart of Penang island are ready to serve you.

 We are in the mood for good food and colonial buildings.
 Where are we thinking of?
 Penang, of course!
 More specifically, Georgetown.
 To help you choose easily, we’ve compiled a list for you below.